hummingbot/hummingbot-site/docs/blog/posts/2020-10-inventory-risk/index.md

 ![](./image8.png)

-Source: Our community member @Christian Feldmann
+_Source: Our community member @Christian Feldmann_

-The consequence of this situation is that the market maker will begin to increase the inventory of the asset that is losing value, resulting in total **inventory value** will decrease over time.
+The consequence of this situation is that the market maker will begin to increase the inventory of the asset that is losing value, resulting in total **inventory value** decreasing over time.

 Eventually, the price could come back to a profitable level and the market maker would be able to sell his inventory at a profitable price.
 But the problem is that, if this situation persists and the price keeps dropping, all the market maker inventory will be locked on one side.